chamilo/chash/README.md

 This procedure is only required once, and is generally for developers.
 If you update chash frequently, you'll have to go through this each time you update, but never more than that.

-You need to have curl (in order to download packages required to build chash.phar)
+You need to have curl and PHP-CLI (in order to download packages and build chash.phar)

-    apt-get install php-curl
+    apt-get install php-curl php-cli

-If you don't have composer installed on your computer, you can just do the following to download and install it and run the command above:
+If you don't have composer installed on your computer, you can just do the following to download and install it and run the command above.
+Check https://getcomposer.org/download/ for updated versions:

     curl -sS https://getcomposer.org/installer | php
     php composer.phar update --no-dev --prefer-dist

 In order to generate the executable chash.phar file.
 You have to set first this php setting (in your cli php configuration file).

-For example in Ubuntu /etc/php5/cli/php.ini
+For example in Ubuntu /etc/php/7.4/cli/php.ini

     phar.readonly = Off